CPSC411-DPatel/starter_lab04/README.md

 # VolunteerHours

-Kindly follow the instructions described in Module 10: Observable Objects, Environment Objects, and Navigation
+Kindly follow the instructions described in Class Activity 7.1: Observable Objects, Environment Objects, and Navigation